A-Tokyo/compilers-lab/README.md

 - In the main method of the Main class, Each task is run individually using a function
 - Each Lab has it's own file to run the task

-## Lab 1
+## Lab 1, 2, 3, 7
 - To run the task on the given input file, Run the Main Class

-## Lab 2
-- To run the task on the given input file, Run the Main Class

 ### Structure
 - assets
   - Lab1
   - Lab2
+  - Lab3
+  - Lab7
-- lab1
+- labs
   - Lab1
-- lab2
   - Lab2
+  - Lab3
+  - Lab7
+- grammar
+  - Grammar
+  - GrammarReader
+  - GrammarRule
+  - LeftRecursionEliminator
 - dfa
   - DFA
   - StateTransitions